Automatically Enhancing the Quality of Android App Bug Reports: : Generating Enhanced Bug Reports

-\textbf{GUI interactions} from the execution model are the building blocks for \tool to generate atomic S2Rs, because the required interactions to reproduce the bug are a subset of all the interactions that can be made on the application.
-From all the possible GUI interactions, \tool uses the LLM to map the provided S2Rs in the original bug report to a navigable interaction sequence from the model that leads to the buggy behavior (Figure\ref{fig:approach}.b).
-More precisely, \ap extracts all the GUI interactions of an application from the execution model and parses their metadata into a list of interactions given as context to the LLM (\Cref{fig:approach}.b).
-Each GUI interaction from the graph is a tuple that contains (1) the action (\eg tap), (2) the GUI element that the action operates on (\eg ``OK button"), (3) the ID of the \textit{source screen} where the interaction is performed, and (4) the ID of the \textit{target screen} (the resulting screen after the action is performed).
-This sequence is then synthesized into descriptions of atomic S2Rs.
-If the S2Rs are missing, the LLM can infer potential steps based on the OB, EB, other information from the bug report, or from the execution model itself.
+\rev{\textbf{GUI interactions} are the building blocks for \tool to generate atomic S2Rs because the interactions required to reproduce a bug are a subset of all possible app interactions. \tool uses the LLM to map the S2Rs in the original bug report to a navigable interaction sequence in the execution model that leads to the buggy behavior (\Cref{fig:approach}.b).
+To achieve this, \ap extracts all GUI interactions from the execution and provides them to the LLM as context.
+Each interaction is represented as a tuple containing (1) the action (\eg tap), (2) the target GUI element (\eg ``OK'' button), (3) the source screen ID, and (4) the target screen ID.
+The LLM then synthesizes these interactions into atomic S2Rs.
+When S2Rs are missing (\ie there are gaps in paths in the execution model), it infers plausible steps from the OB, EB, other bug report information, and the execution model.}

-\subsubsection{Buggy Screen Localization.}
+\subsubsection{Buggy Screen Localization}

-The \textbf{buggy screen} is the app screen on which faulty behavior is displayed.
-It serves as the stopping point for \tool's S2R generation phase, as it should be the final screen during bug reproduction.
-It can also assist in the OB/EB description generation step.
+\rev{The \textbf{buggy screen} is the screen where the faulty behavior occurs.
+It serves as the ``stopping'' point for S2R generation (\ie the final screen in the reproduction scenario) and provides context for OB/EB generation. \looseness=-1

-\ap receives the descriptions of all app screens from the \textit{screen description generation} step, and relies on LLM-reasoning of the reported bug and the screen description to identify potential buggy screens automatically (\Cref{fig:approach}.c).
-We formulate this task as a screen retrieval problem, similar to prior work \cite{saha2024toward}, where the goal is to retrieve a ranked list of potential buggy screens for the given bug report from all possible application screens in the execution model. \ap uses a zero-shot prompt with detailed instructions asking the LLM to reason over the input (described below) to return a ranked list of potential buggy screens. \ap then considers the top-ranked screen as the buggy screen, using it as context for bug component generation.

-\rev{While prior work~\cite{saha2024toward} relies on three deep learning models—\eg\ \sbert~\cite{reimers2019sentence}, \clip~\cite{radford2021learning}, and \blip~\cite{li2022blip}—we leverage LLMs for this task, which requires careful prompt design and a systematic evaluation of different prompting strategies.
-Specifically,} we designed two experiments for buggy screen localization with two prompts that used different inputs and instructions.
-The first experiment uses the labeled bug report and the screen descriptions as the input, while the second includes all the app GUI interactions as well.
-We found that the GUI interactions provides information that helps \ap localize buggy screens more effectively (the correct buggy screen is ranked first in 80\% cases, compared to 60\% cases), hence, \ap uses all these information elements as context.
-Our replication package contains the prompt templates and the results of these experiments~\cite{package}. \looseness=-1